Skip to content

 • that you have custody or legal guardianship for any children on your form

-If you have the required number of points you can start bidding for housing – letting us know you are interested in the properties we have available.
-You can do this through our Home Connections website.
+If you have enough points, you can start bidding for housing - this lets us know you are interested in the properties we have available.
+You can bid through our Home Connections website.

-We will periodically write to you to ask if you still want to remain on the housing register.
-If you do not respond your application will be removed.
+We will only contact you to ask if you still want to remain on the housing register.
+If you do not respond, we will close your application.

 Was this information helpful?